Miss Fresh Meal Kits Review (What Happened to the Company?)

-Miss Fresh Menu: Plans and MealsMiss Fresh used to two meal kit plans, regular and vegetarian.
+Miss Fresh Menu: Plans and MealsMiss Fresh used to have two meal kit plans: regular and vegetarian.
 Both plans included up to five recipes per week for up to four people.
 Vegetarian meals used to cost $8.75-$10.50 per serving, while regular meal prices ranged from $9.31 to $11.
 These prices compared to the prices of their competitors.
-Vegans could successfully convert vegetarian meals into their preferred way of eating because all the ingredients were packed separately, and all the unwanted ones were easy to avoid.
+Vegans could successfully convert vegetarian meals into their preferred way of eating because all the ingredients were packed separately, and all the unwanted ones like dairy were easy to avoid.
+Today, Canadian meal kit companies offer many more vegetarian meals and vegan options than before.

-The minimum order that MissFresh would ship was six total portions (say, three meals and two portions) or two meals of four portions each (for a total of eight portions).
+The minimum order that MissFresh would ship was six total portions (say, three meals of two servings) or two meals of four servings each (for a total of eight portions).
 The rationale behind this minimum was simply that it wasn’t cheap to ship food all over Canada to various doorsteps.
-Consequently, MissFresh simply needed this quantity ordered so that they can continue as a company!
+Consequently, MissFresh simply needed this quantity ordered so that they could continue as a company!
+Most food subscription box services have a minimum order laid out.

 One very unique aspect of MissFresh (and likely owing to their partnership with Metro grocery stores) is that healthy snacks like chickpeas could be added to your main meal kit subscription.
-You could also order ready-to-eat meals, healthy breakfast options, beverages such as specialty teas and coffees, desserts, as well as an outbox and granolas box.
-Some of these options are still available with Cook It.
+You could also order ready-to-eat meals, healthy breakfast options, beverages such as specialty teas and coffees, desserts, as well as an outbox and granola box.
+Some of these options are still available with Cook It, keeping the MissFresh spirit alive.

 |Cooking skills needed||Basic|